TraeDungy/RoyaltyX/WHITE_LABEL_BRANDING.md

 # White-Label Branding Setup
+See [documentation/DOCUMENTATION_OVERVIEW.md](documentation/DOCUMENTATION_OVERVIEW.md) for a full index of guides.

 This guide explains how to brand RoyaltyX as your own platform and resell it to clients.